ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 **NL Division Series**: Says how the team did in the NL Division Series for the specified year
 **Wild Card Game**: Says how the team did in the Wild Card Game for the specified year

+## More Research Questions

+# Payroll Trends and Discrepancies:

+How have total payrolls for teams evolved over the years?
+What are the trends in league average payrolls over time?
+Are there significant discrepancies in payroll between the highest and lowest spending teams?

+# Payroll vs. Performance:

+Is there a correlation between a team's total payroll and their win-loss record?
+Do higher payrolls consistently lead to better team performance (more wins, playoff appearances, World Series wins)?

+# Payroll Distribution:

+How is payroll distributed among different player statuses (active, injured, retained, etc.)?
+What positions (Pos) receive the highest payroll on average?

+# Impact of Payroll Changes:

+How do changes in payroll from the previous year affect team performance?
+Is there a significant impact of payroll percent change on win-loss records?

+# Defensive and Offensive Contributions:

+How does a team's payroll allocation to different positions correlate with their win-loss record and playoff success?
+Is there a notable difference in payroll for teams with strong defensive vs. offensive statistics?

+# Age and Experience Factors:

+How does the average age of a team correlate with their total payroll and performance?
+Does player experience (Exp) significantly impact payroll distribution?

+# Injury and Retention Impact:

+How do injuries and retained salaries (Injured, Retained) affect a team's total payroll and performance?
+Are there trends in the proportion of payroll allocated to injured or retained players over the years?

+# Playoff Success:

+What is the relationship between total payroll and playoff appearances (ALCS, NLCS, Division Series, Wild Card Game)?
+How do payrolls of World Series winning teams compare to those that did not make it to the playoffs?

+# Salary Allocation:

+How does the salary allocation for different player positions vary among teams with different performance levels?
+Are there specific positions that teams invest more in for better performance outcomes?